Installation#

 Target platforms#

-Autoware targets the platforms listed below.
-It may change in future versions of Autoware.
+Autoware officially supports the platforms listed below.
+Support for additional platforms may be introduced in future releases.

 Architecture#